 Graduated BioXFEL Summer Interns

 BioXFEL is committed to ensuring a quality experience for all interns both during and after their internships.
 We frequently follow up with interns after they have graduated, track their progression through their scientific careers and provide extended support.
-Some interns choose to reapply to BioXFEL for a second summer, while others move to other exciting opportunities with our collaborators.
-See individual success stories.
+Some interns choose to reapply to BioXFEL for a second summer, while others move to other exciting opportunities with our collaborators with New Internships or Graduate Programs.
+See our former interns' individual success stories.

 Left: Fiacre Kabayiza is a former undergraduate researcher assistant at Hauptman Woodward Medical Research Institute.
 Fiacre has helped to develop a new crystallization screen for sub-zero temperatures and designed a new BioXFEL game to educate future generations of students and routinely assisted with video editing and the BioXFEL website.